csesoc/constitution/CONSTITUTION.rst

 Quorum for general meetings
 ---------------

-    Copied from section 29 of the Model Constitution.
-We require 15 members because Arc.

 #.
 No item of business is to be transacted at a general meeting unless a quorum of members entitled under this constitution to vote is present during the time the meeting is considering that item.
 #.
 Fifteen members present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.